Fukushima’s Nihonmatsu Domain | An Unknown Section of Tohoku

 In addition to all the spots I’ve featured thus far, there are still many other attractions within Nihonmatsu worth checking out.
 For example, immediately beside the Ebisu Circuit, you’ll also find the Tohoku Safari Park.
 If you’re a fan of zoos, you’ll want to swing by here to take a quick rest after your adrenaline-pumping drifting experience at the Ebisu Circuit.
 Note that Tohoku Safari Park’s grounds are actually housed within the same complex as the Ebisu Circuit, so it can be a bit confusing when trying to look up directions.

-Back towards Nihonmatsu’s central areas, there is also the Daishichi Shuzo sake brewery, which was incorporated way back in 1752 and still continues to use traditional brewing methods.
+Back towards Nihonmatsu’s central areas, there is also the Daishichi Sake Brewery, which was incorporated way back in 1752 and still continues to use traditional brewing methods.
 When I went, I had the honor of having the current head of the company show me around the place and was privy to his in-depth explanation of the sake brewing process.
 While you might not get this VIP treatment at Daishichi Shuzo, you can still partake in a tasting of some of the finest sake that I’ve had the chance to sample to date.

 Of course, as a huge fan of this part of Fukushima, I simply have to suggest that you consider Aizu-Wakamatsu and Ouchijuku.
 Reachable via the Ban-Etsu West Line from Koriyama Station, this important stronghold is one of my all-time favorites.
 From the double helix-shaped Sazaedo temple building to Tsuruga Castle, there is so much to see and do in Aizu-Wakamatsu, so consider diving deeper into Fukushima should you have the time.
 Likewise, Kitakata to the north of Aizu-Wakamatsu is also great, especially if you’re a ramen connoisseur.